AutoScout24/s3-website-tasks/README.md

 Creates a csv string out of a list of `DeadLinksByFile` objects.
 The output from `checkForInternalDeadLinks()` can be piped into.

-#### `createCustomRedirectDefinitions(redirectsFolder)`
+#### `createCustomRedirectDefinitions({thirdLevelDomain, secondLevelDomain, redirectsFolder})`

 * **redirectsFolder** - The folder containing redirect csv files for every FQDN

 Creates custom redirect definitions which can be used to upload 0 byte objects to S3 for 301 redirects using the `x-amz-website-redirect-location` metadata property.
-The `redirectsFolder` is scanned for csv files which must have the FQDN as filename (example: `www.autoscout24.de.csv`).
+The `redirectsFolder` is scanned for csv files which must have the TLD as filename (example: `de.csv`).
 The first column must be the url FROM which should be redirected and the second column the url TO which should be redirected.

 **Note:** This function assumes HTTPS as protocol.